HIPAA Compliant Speech Therapy Telehealth

 Decrease office overhead costs

 For many speech-language pathologists and audiologists, office rental costs have made up a large chunk of their overhead expenses, particularly in larger cities.
 Speech therapy telehealth gives you the option of reducing the use of an office, which can help reduce this monthly expenditure.
 This can greatly boost profitability while also giving you the comfort of working from your own home or preferred space.
-HIPAA Video also gives therapists easy options to add office assistants to office workflows, decreasing the need for in-person, front desk support, further driving down overhead costs.
+HIPAA Video also gives therapists easy options to add office assistants to office workflows, decreasing the need for in-person, front desk support and maintain digital psychotherapy notes, reducing clutter, to further drive down overhead costs.

 Improve practice efficiency

 Speech therapy telehealth shouldn’t complicate the day-to-day operations of your practice.
 The right telehealth platform will provide easy-to-use features that seamlessly integrate into your existing workflows and software tools.
-HIPAA Video integrates (via API) with EMR/EHR (Electronic Medical Records) and popular practice management software so you can add HIPAA compliant telehealth easily to your existing office management platform(s).
+HIPAA Video integrates (via API) with EMR/EHR (Electronic Medical Records) and popular practice management software so you can add HIPAA compliant telehealth and securely share information easily in your existing office management platform(s).

 What are the benefits of speech therapy telehealth for patients?